havarhagelund/cdp-group-4-metaito-2024/README.md

 <h3>Env Variables</h3>

 To run this project you will need the API keys for OpenAI and Supabase.
 If you are a sensor of the project, you should've been provided this beforehand.
-If not, please contact the project owner.
 You will find more information about this in the environmental variables section under the [Getting Started](#started) section.

+If you are not a sensor of the project, you can create your own OpenAI API key [here](https://openai.com/index/openai-api/), and Supabase instance [here](https://database.new).
+You can follow the schema in the [Splat data file](https://github.com/havarhagelund/cdp-group-4-metaito-2024/blob/main/src/data/Splat.ts).

 <h2 id="description">Description</h2>